tobiscode/disstans/docsrc/examples/example_1.rst

 .. image:: ../img/example_1e_corr.png

-We can also use the :meth:`~geonat.network.Network.wormplot` method (also see :ref:`Tutorial 3 <tutorials/tutorial_3:Transient visualization with worm plots>`) to have a closer look at one of the transient periods at the center of the network::
+We can also use the :meth:`~disstans.network.Network.wormplot` method (also see :ref:`Tutorial 3 <tutorials/tutorial_3:Transient visualization with worm plots>`) to have a closer look at one of the transient periods at the center of the network::